Kole Calhoun Preview, Player Props: Guardians vs. Tigers

-Kole Calhoun -- 1-for-4 with two RBI in his last game -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the mound, on August 17 at 7:15 PM ET.
+On Friday, Kole Calhoun (on the back of going 1-for-4 with two RBI) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 4:10 PM ET.

 Kole Calhoun Game Info & Props vs. the Tigers